Francis S. Currey

 Francis Sherman Currey (June 29, 1925 – October 8, 2019) was a United States Army technical sergeant and a recipient of the United States military's highest decoration for valor, the Medal of Honor, for his heroic actions during the Battle of the Bulge in World War II.

 Early life

 Currey was born in Loch Sheldrake, New York, on June 29, 1925.
 After being orphaned at age 12, he was raised by foster parents on a farm in nearby Hurleyville.
 He joined the United States Army at age 17, one week after graduating Hurleyville High School.
-Although he completed Officer Candidate School, at only 18 years old, his superiors felt that he was "too immature" to be an officer and denied him a commission.
+Although at only 18 years old he completed Officer Candidate School, his superiors felt that he was "too immature" to be an officer and denied him a commission.

 World War II

 Currey landed at Omaha Beach in July 1944, a few weeks after D-Day.
 On 18 October, he was assigned as a replacement without winter gear (he later suffered from frostbite) to 3rd Platoon, K Company, 120th Infantry Regiment, 30th Infantry Division, at Herzogenrath, Germany.
 He saw his first combat action that month.
 Six weeks later, he was a sergeant and 3rd Platoon Leader in K Company.
 On December 21, 1944, Private First Class Currey was an automatic rifleman in a rifle squad which was guarding a bridge crossing and strongpoint.
 He repeatedly exposed himself to hostile fire while firing upon and killing several German infantrymen during an early morning German tank advance in Malmedy, Belgium.
 During the attack, he used a bazooka and anti-tank grenades which caused four enemy tank crews to abandon their tanks and also enabled him to rescue five comrades who had been pinned down in a building by enemy fire.
 After the Battle of the Bulge, he became a squad leader, and was awarded the Silver Star for gallantry in action at his regiment's command post.